abe-winter/abe-winter.github.io/_posts/2020-08-10-mesh-twitter.md

 ![tweet about mesh services used by belarusian protesters]({{ "/assets/belarus-mesh.png" | absolute_url }})

 This article is about whether and how to build similar networks here.
-In the case of a disputed election, we may need them -- not even to organize protests, but for finding a collectively palatable truth.
+In the case of a disputed election, we may need them -- not even to organize protests, but for finding a palatable collective truth.

 ## Which mesh